smarbar/Azure-Policies/Networking/Modify-Default-RouteTable-On-Subnets/README.md

 # Modify a Default RouteTable on Subnets

-This policy adds or replaces the RouteTable assigned to subnets.
+This policy adds or replaces the RouteTable assigned to subnets during subnet creation.
+Normal route table rules apply so make sure to assign policy as needed, i.e. The route table must be in the same subscription and region as the VNET.

+**NOTE: It does not take effect when creating subnets during the initial VNET creation.**

 ## Try with Azure portal